FUNctional Switching

 Build or Scan Failure Free

-At this point the young person is motivated and coordinated to use two or more switches.
-It's a good time to introduce the rather peculiar concept of scanning, which involves one switch interacting with the other.
-Scanning can be taught through error-less activities as it can be a bit confusing at first.
+At this point, the learner is motivated and coordinated to use two or more switches.
+This is a great time to introduce the concept of scanning, a process where one switch works in combination with another.
+Scanning can feel confusing at first, so start with error-free activities to make learning easier.

 FAQs